AsquaredWsquared/eleos-dev-env/README.md

 In Docker Desktop you should now have two Docker Images: postgresql and odoo15 and two running Docker Containers: sta-odoo-dev and <random_name>.

-## Step 3 Connect to our sta-odoo-dev Container with Visual Studio Code remote extension and do some coding!!
+## Step 3 Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension and do some coding!!

 Enough of the scripting shenanigans!
 We can now try and hook into our shiny new container with Visual Studio Code and break stuff.